Alexit0/HumiliatorBot/README.md

 (You can find a step-by-step guide [here](https://core.telegram.org/bots/tutorial))

-Save the token in .env file in the root FOLDER as BOT_TOKEN.
+Save the token in .env file in the root folder as BOT_TOKEN variable.
 ## Start
 ````
 python bot.py